kid-sid/kid-sid/README.md

 # Hi there 👋

 I'm Sidhartha Mohanty, a passionate Data Scientist from India.
-I like coding, reading, blogging and learning new technologies
+I like coding, reading, blogging and learning new technologies.

 ## 🛠️ Skills